“The Diverse Functions Of Metallohydrolases: From Antibiotic Resistance To Osteoporosis”

 He has published more than 80 scientific papers, mainly on international peer reviewed journals, ten chapters in books and participated in more than 90 international and national Congresses.

-…and Research Associate, Computer Systems Group, University of Waterloo, Shirley Fenton has over 25 years of experience in information technology focused on innovative Internet applications, community information portals, and web-based tools and technology deployment across various sectors.
+Business Development Director, Centre for Bioengineering and Biotechnology and Research Associate, Computer Systems Group, University of Waterloo, Shirley Fenton has over 25 years of experience in information technology focused on innovative Internet applications, community information portals, and web-based tools and technology deployment across various sectors.
 She is active in building research and technology transfer relationships with industry, organizations, and government.
 Her research interests are Health Informatics, eHealth, BioHealth, Innovative Intelligent Communities, Communities of Practice and Community Information Utilities.
 She was a key member of the team when Waterloo was named one of the Top 7 Intelligent Communities in 2006 and then the Intelligent Community of the Year in 2007.
 In 2011, she received the Zonta International Women of Achievement Award for being a “Trailblazer”.
 She is also the Vice President of the National Institutes of Health Informatics.
 Shirley is a graduate of the University of Waterloo where she obtained her BES and MA degrees.